Nigerian Tax System 2026

 Personal Income Tax (PIT) / PAYE 2026

-2026 relief change: The old CRA (₦200k + 20% of gross) is abolished.
-It's replaced by a Rent Relief — 20% of rent you actually pay, capped at ₦500,000.
-If you own your home or live rent-free, you get no personal relief (pension & NHF still apply).
+NTA 2025, Section 58 & Fourth Schedule2026: Old CRA abolished.
+Replaced by Rent Relief — 20% of rent actually paid, capped at ₦500,000.
+Homeowners get no personal relief (pension & NHF still apply).
+Minimum tax of 1% abolished.

 Income Details